joergkrause/svogv/README.md

 * Editor -- the universal editor component
 * Decorators -- a set of decorators to manage the behavior of properties

+## Does it cost something?

+It's ISC licensed and it's free.
+We deeply believe in Open Source and will support the ecosystem by open sourcing all parts of the project.
+For commerical users such as enterprises we have support options.